vercel/next.js/examples/with-cookie-auth/README.md

 The repository is setup as a [monorepo](https://zeit.co/examples/monorepo/) so you can deploy it easily running `now` inside the project folder.
 However, you can't run it the same way locally (yet).

-These files make it easier to run the application locally and aren't needed for production:
+These files make it easier to run the application locally and aren't needed for production if you are using Now to deploy:

 - `/api/index.js` runs the API server on port `3001` and imports the `login` and `profile` microservices.
 - `/www/server.js` runs the Next.js app with a custom server proxying the authentication requests to the API server.
 We use this so we don't modify the logic on the application and we don't have to deal with CORS if we use domains while testing.